Charles Durning: Acting career

 On TV, Durning had a recurring role on Everybody Loves Raymond as the Barone family's long-suffering parish priest, Father Hubley.
 He also played the voice of recurring character Francis Griffin, the religious zealot father of Peter in the animated series Family Guy.
 He appeared on the FX television series Rescue Me, playing Mike Gavin, the retired firefighter father of Denis Leary's character.

 In 2005, he was nominated for an Emmy Award for his portrayal of a Marine veteran in "Call of Silence," an episode in the television series NCIS, first broadcast November 23, 2004.
 Durning's character turns himself in to authorities, insisting that he must be prosecuted for having murdered his buddy during ferocious combat on Iwo Jima six decades earlier.
-The real truth of the incident only becomes known for certain when the guilt-stricken veteran goes through a cathartic reliving of the battlefield events.
+The truth of the incident only becomes known when the guilt-stricken veteran goes through a cathartic reliving of the battlefield events.

 For his numerous roles on television, he earned nine Emmy Award nominations.
 He also received Academy Award for Best Supporting Actor nominations for The Best Little Whorehouse in Texas in 1982 and To Be or Not to Be in 1983.
 He won a Golden Globe in 1990 for his supporting role in the television miniseries The Kennedys of Massachusetts, having had three previous nominations.
 That same year, he won a Tony Award for his performance as Big Daddy in Cat on a Hot Tin Roof.
 He received two Drama Desk Awards for his performances in That Championship Season and Third.

 In 1999, Durning was inducted into the Theater Hall of Fame on Broadway.
 He was honored with the Life Achievement Award at the 14th Annual Screen Actors Guild Award Ceremony on January 27, 2008.
 On July 31, 2008, he was given a star on the Hollywood Walk of Fame adjacent to one of his idols, James Cagney.

 "There are many secrets in us, in the depths of our souls, that we don't want anyone to know about," he told Parade.
 "There's terror and repulsion in us, the terrible spot that we don't talk about.
 That place that no one knows about — horrifying things we keep secret.
 A lot of that is released through acting."

 The Charles Durning Collection is held at the Academy Film Archive.
 Along with films he appeared in, his collection consists mainly of films he admired as well as a small collection of family home movies.

 Death

-Durning died of natural causes at his home in Manhattan on Christmas Eve December 24, 2012, aged 89.
+Charles Durning died of natural causes at his home in Manhattan on Christmas Eve December 24, 2012, aged 89.
 He was buried at Arlington National Cemetery.

-On December 27, 2012, Broadway theaters dimmed their lights to honor him.
+On December 27, 2012, Broadway theatres dimmed their lights to honour him.
 The New York Times, which commented on Durning's more than 200 credited roles, referred to him and actor Jack Klugman, who died the same day, as "extraordinary actors ennobling the ordinary".
 The Huffington Post compared the two men, calling them "character actor titans".